JorgeCupi/case-studies/BancoPopularPuertoRico_-_PopularBot.md

 - How to open a bank account,
 - What to do if a credit card has been stolen or lost,
 - How to get a credit card,
-- What is the bank's route and tranist number,
+- What is the bank's route and transit number,
 - Make an online payment,
 - Insurance offerings
 - How to request a loan, among other questions.

 Given the vast services that the bank offers, information provided at the site could be overwhelming and difficult to reach at first to current and potential clients.
 So Banco Popular built a chat bot to their spanish speaking clients but they felt they could do better in terms of having a more practical yet human bot to assist their clients.

-While this hackfest objectives are to build a proof of concept on how the bot should interact with users, we want to build a fully functioning bot covering multiple scenarios and allowing customers to have an assistant that will give them straight information of redirect them to the correct bank site.
+While this hackfest objectives are to build a proof of concept on how the bot should interact with users, we want to build a fully functioning bot covering multiple scenarios and allowing customers to have an assistant that will give them straight information or redirect them to the correct bank site.

 After this interaction, Banco Popular's next step is to connect the Bot to their core and offer personalized interactions to current clients based on previous conversations.